jmtrachy/irc-bot/README.md

 example: ```bot.connect('www.yourdomain.com', 6667, 'friends_and_family')```

 Connects to an IRC server at the designated host/port - and in this case enters the "friends_and_family" channel.
 After the bot enters the channel it will send the message defined in the constructor.

+#### Quit

+By default any bot using this framework will exit the channel (and the program) if it receives the command "quit" (in this case "@test quit").